WildernessLabs/Netduino.Foundation/docs/API/LEDs/PwmLed/index.md

 The brightness of the LED, controlled by a PWM signal, and limited by the calculated maximum voltage.
 Valid values are from 0 to 1, inclusive.

 Therefore, specifying `0.5` would set the LED to 50% brightness.

+## Methods

+### `public void StartBlink(int onDuration = 200, int offDuration = 200, float highBrightness = 1, float lowBrightness = 0)`

+Start the Blink animation which sets the brightness of the LED alternating between a low and high brightness setting, using the durations provided.

+### `public void StartPulse(int pulseDuration = 600, float highBrightness = 1, float lowBrightness = 0.15F)`

+Start the Pulse animation which gradually alternates the brightness of the LED between a low and high brightness setting, using the durations provided.

+### `public void Stop()`

+Stops any running animations.